 A ship may be arrested by way of a preliminary attachment irrespective of her flag.
-However, the availability of a maritime lien is determined by reference to the laws applicable in the jurisdiction of the ship's flag.
+However, the availability of a maritime lien is determined by reference to the law of the ship's flag.

-A claim against a ship that gives rise to a maritime lien may be used to arrest the ship irrespective of the debtor.
+A ship may be arrested in relation to a claim against a ship that gives rise to a maritime lien irrespective of the debtor.
 For arrest of a ship by way of preliminary attachment, the debtor must be the registered owner of the vessel.